Submit one online simple application to potentially get offers from a network of over 75 legit business lenders.

 Lendio turns a profit through fees and partnerships with small business loan providers.
 You’ll typically find a lot of options, but Lendio’s network is a closed marketplace — which means you might not always get the best deal out there.

 Here are five potential drawbacks of borrowing through Lendio:

-- Lenders can access your personal information.
-Lendio conducts a soft pull on your credit and then can give its partners access to your personal details after you apply.
+- Lenders can access your personal info.
+Lendio conducts a soft pull on your credit and can give its partners access to your personal details after you apply.
 A soft pull doesn’t harm your credit score, but lenders may use the information from your credit report to market to you long after you’ve gotten a business loan.

 Is Lendio’s online business loan marketplace safe to use?

 Yes.
-More than 1,000 Trustpilot reviewers give Lendio an average 9.4 out of 10 — and 87% think it’s “Excellent.”
-And though it’s not accredited with the Better Business Bureau, it still garners an A+ BBB rating.
+More than 1,000 Trustpilot reviewers give Lendio an average 9.4 out of 10, and 87% think it’s “Excellent.”
+And though it’s not accredited with the Better Business Bureau (BBB), it still garners an A+ rating.

 What about Lendio’s website?

 Am I eligible?

 To apply through Lendio, you need to meet a few basic requirements.